TheOdinProject/curriculum/foundations/javascript_basics/DOM_manipulation_and_events.md

 Manipulating web pages is the primary benefit of the JavaScript language!
 These techniques are things that you are likely to be messing with *every day* as a front-end developer, so let's practice!

-1. Complete [MDN's Active Learning sections on DOM manipulation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Manipulating_documents#active_learning_a_dynamic_shopping_list) and test your skills!
+1. Complete [MDN's Active Learning sections on DOM manipulation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Manipulating_documents#active_learning_a_dynamic_shopping_list) to test your skills!
 1. Read the following sections from JavaScript Tutorial's series on the DOM to get a broader idea of how events can be used in your pages.
 Note that some of the methods like `getElementById` are older and see less use today.

    As you read, remember that the general ideas can be applied to any event, not only the ones used in examples - but information specific to a certain event type can always be found by checking documentation.